Autonomous Underwater Vehicles (AUVs) are robot submarines, which are used to explore the world’s oceans without a pilot or any tether.

 The key to achieving this performance is efficient propulsion at slow speed (at 0.4 ms−1), and by keeping tight control of the power used by the AUV sensors and control systems.
 One area in which recent advances in technology has helped make this possible has been in the development of microprocessors for devices such as mobile phones which have ample processing power, but which use very little energy.

-With a 6000km range, an endurance of six months and a depth rating of 6000m, this AUV is very useful to oceanographers in providing measurements of ocean and seabed properties over ocean scales, and without the need for a research ship.
+With a 2000km range, and a depth rating of 6000m, this AUV is very useful to oceanographers in providing measurements of ocean and seabed properties over ocean scales, and without the need for a research ship.
 The AUV periodically surfaces and transmits the data back to the scientists via an Iridium satellite data link.

 Autosub3 has been retired and is longer available through the NMEP.